-- Students should submit unresolved complaints in writing to the Assistant Dean for Student Affairs, either directly or via their academic advisor, and attempts will be made to reconcile the issue. - When appropriate, the issue will be discussed at the SPEAC.
+- Students should submit unresolved complaints in writing to the Associate Dean for Student Affairs, either directly or via their academic advisor, and attempts will be made to reconcile the issue. - When appropriate, the issue will be discussed at the SPEAC or with the appropriate COP administrator.
 Recommendations based upon review of complaints will be discussed with the Dean if appropriate, and action will be taken. - A Student Grievance Form for submitting complaints is located on the College Website